-What strikes most about this iconic food brand, is the prominent logo design, known as the ‘Golden Arches,’ strongly connected with the success story of this fast-food chain.
+What strikes me most about this iconic food brand is the prominent logo design, known as the ‘Golden Arches,’ strongly connected with the success story of this fast-food chain.

 1948: The Speedy Service logo:

-The Golden Arches’ logo owes its creation to Stanley Clark Meston, the architect hired by the McDonald’s brothers in 1952 to overhaul and transform their business.
-He redesigned the restaurant’s premises and created the Golden Arches, the inspiration behind the massively successful and appealing logo of Mc Donald’s.
-However, the idea of the golden arches was originally Richard’s, as he felt that it was more attention-grabbing and easily noticeable from a distance even in heavy traffic.
+The Golden Arches logo owes its creation to Stanley Clark Meston, the architect the McDonald’s brothers hired in 1952 to overhaul and transform their business.
+He redesigned the restaurant’s premises and created the Golden Arches, the inspiration behind MMcDonald’smassively successful and appealing logo.
+However, the idea of the golden arches was originally Richard’s, as he felt it was more attention-grabbing and easily noticeable from a distance, even in heavy traffic.

-The brothers were joined by Ray Kroc in 1955 as their manager.
-Having worked as a salesperson before, Kroc used his insightful business skills to expand the business make the brand known all over the country.
+Ray Kroc joined the brothers in 1955 as their manager.
+Having worked as a salesperson before, Kroc used his insightful business skills to expand the business and make the brand known nationwide.

 The turning point for the business and the establishment of the logo design arrived in 1961 when Kroc brought the business in a deal worth more than 2.5 million dollars.
 This astronomical deal jumpstarted business for McDonald’s and led to its growth and evolution as a powerful brand.